CpgSthlm/MitoDate/README.md

 # MitoChronos

-A pipeline to date mitochondrial DNA using BEAST2
+A pipeline to date mitochondrial DNA using BEAST